Our Top Ten Festivals for Students in 2026

 Mighty Hoopla celebrates all things pop while also championing LGBTQIA+ and female artists who are usually underrepresented in festival line-ups.
 From early noughties throwbacks to contemporary up-and-coming pop artists, Mighty Hoopla is an incredible and inclusive experience!

-All-inclusive student properties for the next academic year
+Seek student properties for the next academic year

-UniHomes has a comprehensive landlord and letting agent network with all-inclusive student properties in cities across the UK.
-All the properties on our site come with uncapped energy and water bills, high-speed broadband and an optional TV licence.
+UniHomes has a comprehensive landlord and letting agent network with student properties in cities across the UK.
+All the properties on our site come with energy and water bills, high-speed broadband, and an optional TV licence.
 You won’t have to stress about setting up utility accounts, calling energy suppliers, or trying to split bills with your housemates - everything is included in your monthly rent payment!